The Guardian: Foundation funding

-In 2016, the company established a U.S.-based philanthropic arm to raise money from individuals and organizations including think tanks and corporate foundations.
+In 2016, the company established a US-based philanthropic arm to raise money from individuals and organisations including think tanks and corporate foundations.
 The grants are focused by the donors on particular issues.
-By the following year, the organization had raised $1 million from the likes of Pierre Omidyar's Humanity United, the Skoll Foundation, and the Conrad N. Hilton Foundation to finance reporting on topics including modern-day slavery and climate change.
+By the following year, the organisation had raised $1 million from the likes of Pierre Omidyar's Humanity United, the Skoll Foundation, and the Conrad N. Hilton Foundation to finance reporting on topics including modern-day slavery and climate change.
 The Guardian has stated that it has secured $6 million "in multi-year funding commitments" thus far.

 The new project developed from funding relationships which the paper already had with the Ford, Rockefeller, and Bill and Melinda Gates Foundation.
-Gates had given the organization $5 million for its Global Development webpage.
+Gates had given the organisation $5 million for its Global Development webpage.

 As of March 2020, the journal claims to be "the first major global news organisation to institute an outright ban on taking money from companies that extract fossil fuels."